 Blended Learning

-Senior Cycle Polish Blended Learning Project
+Polish for Leaving Certificate Blended Learning Project

 In response to challenges encountered in introducing Polish as a Leaving Certificate Subject, Post-Primary Languages Ireland (PPLI), in partnership with Cavan and Monaghan Education and Training Board (CMETB) and H2 Learning, has implemented a pilot blended learning project focused on Polish in CMETB schools.
 The project now encompasses six schools, and ensures accessibility for students who would otherwise have limited access to this emerging subject.
 It is led by Paddy Flood, Director of Schools, CMETB, and Dr Kenia Puig i Planella, Education Officer, PPLI.

 Introducing Polish as a Leaving Certificate subject posed challenges for post-primary schools.
 In response to this, PPLI partnered with CMETB and H2 Learning to introduce a pilot blended learning project for students of the language.
 This began in March 2021 with an initial six-week taster course for Transition Year students.
 Following that, in September 2021, PPLI introduced specification-based senior cycle classes for students of Polish.
+Read the press release issued for the launch event in CMETB.

-The approach also aligns with Languages Connect, Ireland’s Strategy for Foreign Languages in Education (2017-2026).
+The blended learning approach aligns with Languages Connect, Ireland’s Strategy for Foreign Languages in Education (2017-2026).
 The strategy envisions broadening horizons beyond current curricular languages and nurturing the linguistic capabilities of the “new Irish”.
 Among its recommendations is the exploration of innovative models like blended learning for introducing less commonly taught languages into school curricula.

-Saturday Leaving Certificate Chinese and Portuguese classes
+Saturday Leaving Certificate Chinese and Portuguese Classes

 Good Practice Examples